SaraBee/SaraBee.github.io/index.markdown

 from the computer, she is probably playing cello, knitting, powerlifting, cooking, or riding her bicycle.

-Sara recently completed her batch at the [Recurse Center](https://www.recurse.com/), where she focused on becoming an even better programmer through study and project work.
+Sara participated in the Spring 2020 batch at the [Recurse Center](https://www.recurse.com/), where she focused on becoming an even better programmer through study and project work.
 You can read about what she's been working on over in the [archives](/archives).